-(ii) The prevalence and intensity of bodily sensations (STP & Body Map task), will be correlated with the frequency of mindful awareness of bodily experiences during mindfulness meditation (MAT).
-Indeed, interoceptive attention to bodily sensations is a main attentional process in mindfulness practices ((N. Farb & Mehling, 2015).

-(iii) The prevalence of pleasant bodily sensations (Body Map tool), in response to neutral self-referential thoughts (neutral STP), will be correlated with mindful awareness of pleasant experiences during mindfulness meditation (MAT).
-Likewise, the prevalence of unpleasant body sensations (body map tool) in response to negative self-referential thoughts (negative STP), will be correlated with mindful awareness of unpleasant experiences during mindfulness meditation (MAT).
-Indeed, MMT is focused on present moment attention and awareness of internal objects of experiences, including the hedonic tone of bodily sensations and mental experiences (Analayo, 2019; Batchelor, 2019).
+(ii) interoceptive attention. (a) enhanced sensibility to bodily sensations in response to negative and neutral thoughts (STP & Body Map task), will be related to mindful awareness of bodily experiences during mindfulness meditation (MAT). (b) The prevalence of pleasant bodily sensations, in response to neutral thoughts (STP & Body Map task), will be related to mindful awareness of pleasant experiences during mindfulness meditation (MAT).
+Likewise, (c) the prevalence of unpleasant bodily sensations, in response to negative thoughts (STP & Body Map task), will be related to mindful awareness of unpleasant experiences during mindfulness meditation (MAT).
+Indeed, interoceptive attention to bodily sensations is a main attentional process in mindfulness practices ((N. Farb & Mehling, 2015), including the hedonic tone of bodily sensations and mental experiences (Analayo, 2019; Batchelor, 2019)

 Aim 3: mind-body interaction in daily life and during mindfulness meditation